Sleitnick/LunarServer/README.md

 # LunarServer

-Lua server runtime
+A stateless, multi-threaded, fast, and easy Lua server runtime.

-**Note:** This is experimental and should not be used for any real projects.
+**Warning:** This is experimental and should not be used for any real projects.

 ## Prerequisites
 - Docker